ITSec-UR/praktomat-docker/README.md

 - `PRAKTOMAT_DOMAIN`: The domain under which your instance(s) will be reachable
 - `PRAKTOMAT_ADMIN`: The email address of the administrator for the Praktomat instance
 - `USE_LDAP`: Set to `True` to use LDAP for authentication, otherwise local registration is used.
 If set to `True` local registration is disabled.
-- `DB_HOST`: PostgreSQL hostname (container name).
+- `POSTGRES_HOST`: PostgreSQL hostname (container name).
 Make sure that the host is accessible, i.e. it must be in the same network (or namespace) as the Pratomat.
+- `POSTGRES_DB`: Database name
-- `DB_NAME`: Database username
+- `POSTGRES_USER`: Database username
-- `DB_PASS`: Database password.
+- `POSTGRES_PASSWORD`: Database password.
 It can also point to a file (like docker secrets).

 Two containers are going to be created and started.
 One container contains a PostgreSQL database and one container contains the actual Praktomat application.